-'''

-fs0:\> alias bvms "fs0:\efi\vms\vms_loader.efi"
+fs0:\> alias bvms "fs0:\efi\vms\vms\loader.efi"

-'''

 Setting an alias to point to a specific device can lead to unexpected results.
 For example, if you insert a DVD, fs0: now points to the DVD drive.
-VSI recommends using the OpenVMS HPE Boot Manager utility to set your system disk as a boot device for UEFI, as explained in Section 9.4, "Configuring and Managing OpenVMS Booting".
+VSI recommends using the OpenVMS boot options command procedure to set your system disk as a boot device for UEFI, as explained in Section 9.4, "Configuring and Managing OpenVMS Booting".